MoldyMacaroniX/dashword.net/_src/posts/“bloodlust”-falls-off-demon-list-after-7-years-“zodiac”-moves-to-extended-list-“every-end”-places-at-4.md

 ---
 pageSlug: 3-former-top-1-hardest-demons-fall-off-demonlist-bloodlust-zodiac-kenos
-title: 3 Former Top 1 Hardest Demons Fall Off the Demonlist in Less Than __ Hours
+title: 3 Former Top 1 Hardest Demons Fall Off the Demonlist On the Same Day
 desc: The Geometry Dash community experienced a major shift Sunday as former top 1 demons “Bloodlust,” “Zodiac” and “Kenos” fall out of the top 150 and 75 hardest levels, respectively, on the Pointercrate Demonlist.